fermi-lat/doc/scons.rst

 Setting up the installation
 ---------------------------
 You'll need all the build products (binaries, libraries, public includes, etc.)  of the release you wish to build against in the organization SCons expects to find.
-Suppose you put it under a directory **base\_root**.
-You can check out source using repoman and build it yourself, using the instructions above to build "all".
+Suppose you decide to put it under a directory **base\_root**.
+You can cd to that directory and check out source using repoman and build it yourself, using the instructions above to build "all".
 Or you may be able to obtain a user tarball and unpack.
 Such a tarball contains *only* public build products; it does not contain source.

-Next you need a place to put the packages you'll be developing (and any packages using them if some package you are modifying is not at the top of the hierarchy).
+Next you need a place to put the packages you'll be modifying (and any packages using them if some package you are modifying is not at the top of the hierarchy).
 Create a directory, say **supersede\_root**, which is independent of **base\_root** (neither is under the other).  cd there and do a git checkout of all the packages you need.
 For each package you intend to change you will probably want to make a branch and develop on that branch.
-To simplify later operations, all the branches should have the same name.
+It will simplify later operations if all the branches have the same name.

 Building with supersede